 Some predicates provide clear-cut starting and stopping points.
-A predicate provides start or stop conditions, and is therefore optimizable, when:
+A predicate provides start or stop conditions, and is therefore optimizable, when at least one of the following conditions is met.

 It uses a simple column reference to a column (the name of the column, not the name of the column within an expression or method call).
 For example, the following is a simple column reference: